WeStandUnited/KIOSK-People-Counter/README.md

   Step 1) Replace values in main.py with your host and user name.

   Step 2) Choose a port to host the server off of

+  Step 3) Replace Directory pointers with your own Directories

+  Step 4) Replace Secret Key with a Hash of your liking.

   </il>
 </p>